 Question from Moray about subcarriers spacing: Why subcarriers higher than 120 kHz of 60 GHz?
 Normally it is not the case, it is the state of the art to 120 kHz.
 Why now 10 times higher?
 What is the motivation and advantages for this?
 This goes in the other direction to 3GPP at 60 GHz.

-Answer from Xu: disadvantage: larger subcarriers is a problem for design of chip, it is challenging.
+Answer from Xu: disadvantage: larger subcarriers are a problem for design of chip, it is challenging.
 Advantage: to reuse some blocks of the chip already done.
-Reuse all the IP cores already done.
-We aim to reuse part of the stuff done at low frequency by Hi-Silicon.
+Reuse all the IP cores already done..

 The real solution is actually the column in blue of the document, the rest of columns are only proposals.